Best Things to do on Great Keppel Island

 Every cabin has an outdoor area.
 They all have a queen room and bunk beds or single beds in the second bedroom.

-Garden Rooms and Palm Rooms
+Garden Rooms Rooms

 Although these rooms do not have self-catering facilities, they are only a 2-minute walk away from the Bar and Bistro.

-Putney Place Studio
+Putney Place Studios

 A Frame and Hideaway House